Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: Discrete Invariance and Self-Synchronization of the 3D LIP

 Since, the orbital energies are conserved quantities during each step, $E_{x_0} = E_{x_1}^-$ and $E_{y_0}= E_{y_1}^-$.
 Therefore, comparing equations (\ref{Ex0_plus_Ey0}) and (\ref{Ex1_plus_Ey1}), we have $K_1^- = K_0$.
 By equation (\ref{impact_map_3dlip}) there is no loss in velocities due to impact, therefore, $K_1 = K_0$, i.e. the kinetic energy at the beginning of the next step is equal to the kinetic energy at the beginning of the current step. \end{proof} \end{constant_kinetic_energy}

 [3d_lip_invariant_gait]{Definition} \begin{self_synch_def} (Synchronization) Suppose that at the beginning of a step $E_x>0$ and $E_y<0$.
-The motion in the step is said to be \textit{synchronized} if $\dot{y} = 0$ when $x = 0$. \end{self_synch_def}

-One can easily check that if at the beginning of the step $(x, y) = (-x_0,y_0)$, and the motion in the step is synchronized, then at the end of the step $(x, y) = (x_0,y_0)$.
-[3d_lip_invariant_gait]{Proposition} \begin{periodicity_3dlip} If the initial conditions are such that the first step of the 3D LIP under the $(x_0, y_0)$-invariant step is synchronized then the subsequent step will also be synchronized and the 3D LIP follows a 1-periodic motion. \end{periodicity_3dlip} \begin{proof} The proof follows from the fact that the velocities at the end of the step are equal to the velocities at the beginning of the step except that the velocity in the $y$ direction is reversed. \end{proof} [3d_lip_invariant_gait]{Definition} \begin{sync_measure} Suppose that for the 3D LIP at the beginning of the step $x = -x_0<0$, $y = y_0>0$ and the initial velocities are $\dot{x}_0>0$ and $\dot{y}_0 <0$.
-The \textit{synchronization measure} for this step is defined as $L_0 = \dot{x}_0\dot{y_0}+\omega^2 x_0 y_0$. \end{sync_measure} In the next proposition we see that the motion in the step is synchronized if and only if the synchronization measure is zero.
+The solution in the step is said to be \textit{synchronized} if $\dot{y} = 0$ when $x = 0$. \end{self_synch_def} One can easily check that if at the beginning of the step $(x, y) = (-x_0,y_0)$ and the solution in the step is synchronized, then at the end of the step $(x, y) = (x_0,y_0)$.
+[3d_lip_invariant_gait]{Proposition} \begin{periodicity_3dlip} If the initial conditions are such that the first step of the 3D LIP under the $(x_0, y_0)$-invariant step is synchronized then the subsequent step will also be synchronized and the 3D LIP follows a 1-periodic motion. \end{periodicity_3dlip} \begin{proof} The proof follows from the fact that in a synchronized solution the velocities at the end of the step are equal to the velocities at the beginning of the step except that the velocity in the $y$ direction is reversed. \end{proof} [3d_lip_invariant_gait]{Definition} \begin{sync_measure} Suppose that for the 3D LIP at the beginning of the step $x = -x_0<0$, $y = y_0>0$ and the initial velocities are $\dot{x}_0>0$ and $\dot{y}_0 <0$.
+The \textit{synchronization measure} for this step is defined as $L_0 = \dot{x}_0\dot{y_0}+\omega^2 x_0 y_0$. \end{sync_measure} In the next proposition we see that the solution in the step is synchronized if and only if the synchronization measure is zero.
 Later, to show that the motion is self-synchronized we show that the synchronization measure approaches zero in the subsequent steps.
 [3d_lip_invariant_gait]{Proposition} \begin{cond_for_self_synch} Suppose that the 3D LIP has an $(x_0, y_0)$-invariant gait with initial velocities $\dot{x} = \dot{x}_0>0$ and $\dot{y} = \dot{y}_0<0$.
-Also, suppose that for the orbital energies we have $E_{x}>0$ and $E_{y}<0$.
+Also, suppose that $E_{x}>0$ and $E_{y}<0$.
 Let $L_0$ denote the synchronization measure of this step.
-The motion of the 3D LIP is 1-periodic if and only if $L_0 = 0$. \end{cond_for_self_synch} \begin{proof} ($\Rightarrow$) Assume that $L_0 = 0$.
-We show that the solution is synchronized.
-It is easy to check that $\dot{x}\dot{y} - \omega^2 x y$ is a conserved quantity during the step.
-Hence, during the step we have
+The motion of the 3D LIP is 1-periodic if and only if $L_0 = 0$. \end{cond_for_self_synch} \begin{proof} With the given initial conditions the solution to the 3D LIP system in the continuous phase is